-15 Innovative activities in the sector can be based on the studying the history and experience of the Armenian Khoja Capital, the Chelebi, the Amira, and the Armenian guilds.
+&lt;sup>15 Innovative activities in the sector can be based on studying the history and experience of the Armenian Khoja Capital, the Chelebi, the Amira, and the Armenian guilds.

-16 We have already talked about the unity of thought, speech, and action and others in our previous publications.
+&lt;sup>16 We have already talked about the unity of thought, speech, and action and others in our previous publications.
 See E. Atanesian, Armenian National Ideological Standpoint.
 The Path of Hayk and the Path to Hayk (Part II), ARVAK Analytical Center, 25.11.2024, https://arvak.am/en/armenian-national-ideological-standpoint-2/ (download date: 14.02.2025).

-17 A vivid example of such a culture is the practice of consuming kosher food and other products, which is gradually spreading beyond the purely Jewish traditional environment to among consumers from other religious and cultural backgrounds.
+&lt;sup>17 A vivid example of such a culture is the practice of consuming kosher food and other products, which is gradually spreading beyond the purely Jewish traditional environment to among consumers from other religious and cultural backgrounds.

-initiatives, which can scale positive programs, increase the international role and importance of national statehood, and strengthen its resilience against all types of threats.
+We believe that the steps taken to implement the culture and processes resulting from the aforementioned points can raise the agenda for overly ambitious national programs and initiatives, which can scale positive programs, increase the international role and importance of national statehood, and strengthen its resilience against all types of threats.